jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (iv) acting through the issuing member, or the representative member if the GST group does not have an issuing member, in giving taxable supply information or supply correction information; and
   (b) as the GST group, sharing the responsibilities and liabilities under the Act of the single company; and (c) as individual members, sharing with the representative member some of the individual responsibilities and obligations under the Act arising for the representative member from each activity and supply that would be an activity and supply of the member in the absence of this section.
-(1AC) Subsections (1AD) to (1AI) apply to the members of a GST group— (a) except in relation to a supply of services that is treated by section 8(4B) as being made in New Zealand; and (b) unless a provision of the Act expressly provides otherwise.
+(1AC) Subsections (1AD) to (1AI) apply to the members of a GST group except in relation to a supply of services that is treated by section 8(4B) as being made in New Zealand.
 (1AD) An activity that would in the absence of this section be an activity of a member of the GST group is carried on by— (a) the representative member, as an activity of a registered person separate from other activities of the representative member; and
   (b) no member of the GST group other than the representative member.
 (1AE) A supply that would in the absence of this section be a supply made by a member of the GST group to a person— (a) is a supply made as a registered person by the representative member to the person, if the person is not a member of the GST group; or
   (b) is disregarded for the purposes of calculating the tax payable by the GST group for a taxable period, if the person is a member of the GST group, except if another provision requires otherwise.
-(1AF) A supply of goods and services that would in the absence of this section be made by a member of the GST group, and not be a taxable supply, is a supply by the representative member.
+(1AF) A supply of goods and services that would in the absence of this section be made by a member of the GST group, and not be a taxable supply, is a supply made as a registered person by the representative member.
 (1AG) A supply of goods and services that would in the absence of this section be made to a member of the GST group, other than a supply that would in the absence of this section be a taxable supply by another member, is a supply to the representative member as a registered person.
 (1AH) If goods and services are acquired, or produced, or applied, by a member of a GST group (the new member) at a time before becoming a member of the GST group and there is a difference, for an adjustment period, between the percentage intended use by the new member of the goods and services for making taxable supplies and the percentage actual use by the representative member of the goods and services for making taxable supplies, the representative member, for the purposes of section 21(1), has—
   (a) acquired, or produced, or applied, the goods and services at the time with a percentage intended use for making taxable supplies equal to the percentage intended use of the new member; and